Driving the Burr Trail Updated: 04.01.2018

 For seven miles, red sandstone cliffs rise steeply on either side of the narrow canyon.
 Dark brown streaks of desert varnish leave their mark on the canyon walls.
 Earlier in the week, on a hike to Lower Calf Creek Falls, we learned that desert varnish is a thin mineral coating caused by living microbes that oxidize iron and manganese found in clay minerals.

-At breakfast, our server told us about a small slot canyon to explore that the locals call Singing Canyon.
+Over breakfast at Circle D Eatery in Escalante, our server told us about a small slot canyon to explore that the locals call Singing Canyon.
 He told us to look for an unmarked pullout in Long Canyon about 11 miles on the Burr Trail from Boulder.

 Alan easily spots the pullout and parks the car.
 We walk slightly downhill, across a sandy path toward a narrow slit in the canyon wall.
 Where the slit widens, trees with the verdant green of new spring growth decorate the small entrance to Singing Canyon.